Bio

 VeryFastTree

 VeryFastTree is a new tool designed for efficient phylogenetic tree inference, specifically tailored to handle massive taxonomic datasets.
 It is a highly-tuned implementation based on the FastTree-2 tool that takes advantage of parallelization and vectorization strategies to speed up the inference of phylogenies for huge alignments.
-Regarding the performance, for example, VeryFastTree (v4.0 - July 2023) is able to construct a tree on one server (two 32-core Intel Xeon Ice Lake 8352Y processors) using double precision arithmetic from an ultra-large one million taxa alignment in only 2 days, while our previous version (v3.0) requires 10 days and FastTree-2 about 12 days.
-That is, VeryFastTree-4.0 is 5x and 6x times faster than VeryFastTree-3.0 and FastTree-2, respectively.
+Regarding the performance, for example, VeryFastTree (v4.0 - July 2023) is able to construct a tree on one server (two 32-core Intel Xeon Ice Lake 8352Y processors) using single precision arithmetic from an ultra-large one million taxa alignment in 36 hours, while our previous version (v3.0) and FastTree-2 require more than 5 days.
+That is, VeryFastTree-4.0 is more than 3x times faster than VeryFastTree-3.0 and FastTree-2, respectively.

 César Piñeiro, José M. Abuín and Juan C. Pichel.
 VeryFastTree: speeding up the estimation of phylogenies for large alignments through parallelization and vectorization strategies.
 Bioinformatics, Vol. 36, Issue 17, pages 4658-4659, 2020.